chussenot/tiny-server/README.md

 ```

 We’re disabling cgo which gives us a static binary.
 We’re also setting the OS
-to Linux (in case someone builds this on a Mac or Windows) and the -a flag
+to Linux (in case someone builds this on a Mac or Windows or BSDs) and the -a flag
 means to rebuild all the packages we’re using, which means all the imports will
 be rebuilt with cgo disabled.